 UC Clermont College is an open admissions campus.
 If you have your high school diploma, GED, or its equivalent, we will admit you.
 We accept applications all year long and you may start any semester.
 Financial aid takes 6-8 weeks to process.
 We recommend that you apply at least 10 weeks prior to your desired attendance.

 As a first year student, you will need to take the placement test.
-This test does not affect your admission; however, the results are essential for your proper placement in es.
+This test does not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete the placement test before you may register for English or mathematics courses.
 All placement tests are given free of chargeand are available online for distance learning students.

 Transferring to UC Requirements